Jean-Paul Rodrigue (2013), New York:

 Routledge, 416 pages.
 ISBN 978-0-415-82254-1

-Mobility is fundamental to economic and social activities
+fundamental to economic and social activities such as commuting,

-such as commuting, manufacturing, or supplying energy.
-Each movement
+manufacturing, distributing consumption goods, or supplying energy.
+Each

-has an origin, a potential set of intermediate locations, a destination,
+movement has a purpose, an origin, a potential set of intermediate

-Understanding how mobility is linked with geography is main the purpose
+is linked with geography is main the purpose of this textbook.

-The second edition of The Geography of transport systems
+The third edition of The Geography of transport systems

-maintains the overall structure of its predecessor, with chapters dealing
+maintains the overall structure of its predecessors, with chapters dealing

 with specific conceptual dimensions and methodologies, but the contents